sergkit/sensor_hub_sh/README.md

 # sensor_hub_sh
-Shematic diagram for sensor hub
+Shematic diagram and PCB for sensor hub
+Used next sensors:
+mh-z14 (CO2)
+TGS2600 (VOC) or any other analog sensor
+DTH22(H&t)